The Cartographer's Daughter · Chapter 5

 "What she had been doing before her husband broke."

-They arrived at the Chen household in the late afternoon.
-The house was modest — a timber-framed structure with a workshop on the ground floor where Chen Bohai practiced his carpentry, and living quarters above.
-A loom occupied a room at the back, visible through an open door: warp threads stretched taut on a wooden frame, a half-finished length of cloth showing the particular tight weave that hill-country weavers produced for winter garments.
+They arrived in the late afternoon.
+A timber-framed house with a workshop on the ground floor, living quarters above.
+A loom visible through an open door at the back: warp threads taut on a wooden frame, a half-finished length of tight hill-country weave.

 Chen Bohai met them at the door.
-He was a man of forty-five, solidly built, with the hands of a woodworker — broad, calloused, the fingertips flattened from years of working with plane and chisel.
+Forty-five, solidly built, the hands of a woodworker — broad, calloused, fingertips flattened from years of plane and chisel.
 His face was difficult.
 Not hostile, not welcoming.
-Difficult — the face of a man who has learned that every person who arrives at his door carries a potential consequence, and who has not yet determined what consequence Marta and Lin represent.
+The face of a man who has learned that every arrival carries a potential consequence.

 He looked at Lin.
-Something passed between them — not warmth, not hostility, but a mutual recognition of shared knowledge.
-These two men knew something about each other that neither would state aloud in front of a stranger.
+Something passed between them — not warmth, not hostility, but a mutual recognition of shared knowledge that neither would state aloud.

 The workshop smelled of cedar and sawdust.
-Finished pieces stood against the walls — chairs, a table, a storage chest with dovetail joints so precise Marta could not see the seams.
-The man was skilled.
-The dovetail joints were precise enough that Marta could not see the seams.
+Finished pieces against the walls — a storage chest with dovetail joints so precise Marta could not see the seams.

 Chen Mei appeared from the back room.
-She was younger than her husband — perhaps thirty-five — and smaller, with the compact frame of a woman who worked a standing loom eight hours a day.
-Her face was settled — not performing composure but inhabiting it, a face that had passed through its crisis and come out the other side.
+Younger than her husband — perhaps thirty-five — compact, the frame of a woman who worked a standing loom eight hours a day.
+Her face was settled.
+Not performing composure but inhabiting it.

-"Lin told me what happened," Marta said.
+"Lin told me what happened," she said.
 "Three years ago."

 Chen Mei poured tea.
-The gesture was neither warm nor cold.
-It was the gesture of a woman for whom tea was not hospitality but structure — something to organize the hands around while the mouth said difficult things.
+Neither warm nor cold.
+The gesture of a woman for whom tea was not hospitality but structure — something to organize the hands around while the mouth said difficult things.

 "He told you that my husband gave a name."